trimstray/nginx-admins-handbook/doc/RULES.md

   > This header allows 3 parameters, but in my opinion you should consider only two: a `deny` parameter to disallow embedding the resource in general or a `sameorigin` parameter to allow embedding the resource on the same host/origin.

-  > This header has a lower priority than CSP but in my opinion it is worth using as a fallback.
+  > It has a lower priority than CSP but in my opinion it is worth using as a fallback.

 ###### Example